Pardhasaradhi9/Pencil_Vision-Text-to-Image-Generator-/README.md

 # Pencil Vision: Text-to-Image Generator

 Pencil Vision is a small and basic Text-to-Image generator application with basic modification options.
-It utilizes two open-source models, "sdxl-flash" and "sdxl-lightning," via API calls.
+It utilizes two text-to-image models, "sdxl-flash" and "sdxl-lightning," via API calls.

 ## Overview